Proof of ownership as an authentication method

 Was that so hard?

 You may remember Craig Wright, who really wanted us to believe he is Satoshi Nakamoto.
 He had successfully convinced a handful of influential Bitcoin people and journalists with some social engineering.
 Fortunately digital signatures do not work that way.
-Let's quickly find on the Internet the first ever bitcoin address, associated with the genesis block: 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa and verify his claim:
+Let's quickly find on the Internetarrow-up-right the first ever bitcoin address, associated with the genesis block: 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNaarrow-up-right and verify his claim:

 var message = "I am Craig Wright";